Interactive Luminosity Masks

 Zone Masks

 The zone masks are a tribute to Ansel Adams’ zone system.
-Unlike Adams’ zone system, the interactive zone masks allow for a contiguous selection of the luminosity range instead of just allowing 11 zones.
+Unlike Adams’ zone system, the interactive zone masks allow for a continuous selection of the luminosity range instead of just allowing 11 zones.
 After clicking on the ‘Zone Mask’ button, the following dialog will appear:

-On top of this dialog, there is a ‘Select Zone from Color’ button.
-Clicking this button will show the color picker dialog and allow the selection of a luminosity range by selecting a color directly from the picture.
 The ‘Zone’ slider below selects the center value of the luminosity zone.
 The buttons below allow a more fine-grained selection of the luminosity zone value.
 The ‘Width’ slider adjusts the width of the zone (i.e., how many of the neighboring luminosity values are included in the selection).
 The buttons at the end of the dialog act exactly the same way as described in Highlight, Midtone, and Shadow Masks.

 More Resources